campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 If you redefine the numpad ENTER key and set JAWS to treat extended keys separately, both ENTER keys will be mapped to the typing keys ENTER.
 If you don't like this feature you can deactivate it by adding a semicolon on the lines for ENTER, NumPadEnter, and Control+ENTER in audacity.jkm and removing semicolons on the lines containing /* and */ before and after scripts Enter and CtrlEnter in audacity.jss.

 We have received reports that the installer cannot find the JAWS script compiler on 64-bit machines.
 We think we have fixed this, but let us know if you have trouble.

+The script was developed with Audacity 2.0.3 and JAWS 10.0.1178u on Windows XP SP3, and JAWS 13 on a laptop running Windows 7.
+It will probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good.
+There is no specific Braille support at this time.

+Messages and string constants are in audacity.jsm facilitating translation.

 I would be interested in feedback on the script and suggestions for improvement, but can't promise any updates.